bryden/bud/README.md

-        BACKDIR="mysql-bak" # the directory where you setup your mysql-bak folder FULLBACKUPLIFE=3600 # how often a full backup (rather than incremental) should be completed DATABASE="webholistics" # the database that should be targeted for back-up
+        BACKDIR="mysql-bak" # the directory where you setup your mysql-bak folder FULLBACKUPLIFE=3600 # how often a full backup (rather than incremental) should be completed DATABASE="webholistics" # the database that should be targeted for back-up EMAIL="bryden@arndt.ca" # your email address for success/failure notifications NOTIFY_SUCCESS="YES" # notify on success?
+YES/NO

 4. This file has database passwords so we should restrict access:

         sudo chown root:root bud.sh